EISMGard/github-audit-tool/README.md

 # GitHub Audit Tool
 This is a tool for auditing github repos, users, and teams.
-Good for compliance, security and audits.
+It is useful for compliance, security and auditing of GitHub.

 ## Capabilities
 * Repo list
 * Team list
-* Team repo access list
+* Team repo rights list
+* User list
+* User repo rights list

 [LICENSE](./LICENSE)